 World Economic Situation and Prospects 2023

-The World Economic Situation and Prospects 2023, produced by the United Nations Department of Economic and Social Affairs (UN DESA), does not start with an encouraging note.
-In its pages, we can see that the world economy faced a series of severe shocks in 2022 as it approached the halfway point for achieving the 2030 Sustainable Development Goals (SDGs).
+The United Nations Department of Economic and Social Affairs (UN DESA) indicates that in 2022 the world economy faced a series of severe shocks as it approached the halfway point for achieving the 2030 Sustainable Development Goals (SDGs).

-Various factors, including the ongoing impact of the COVID-19 pandemic, the war in Ukraine, the climate crisis, and high inflation, caused these shocks.
-These have led to disruptions in food and energy markets.
-This has worsened food insecurity and malnutrition in many developing countries.
+These have led to disruptions in food and energy markets and worsened food insecurity and malnutrition in many developing countries.
 Moreover, promoting the erosion of real incomes, and a global cost-of-living crisis, pushing millions into poverty and economic hardship.

 The climate crisis has also had a heavy toll on the world economy, with heat waves, wildfires, floods, and hurricanes causing massive economic damage and generating humanitarian crises in many countries.
 These sudden events will continue to weigh heavily on the world economy in 2023, with persistent inflation prompting aggressive monetary tightening in many developed and developing countries.

-Overall, global growth is projected to decelerate from an estimated 3 per cent in 2022 to only 1.9 per cent in 2023, one of the lowest growth rates in recent decades.
+Overall, the World Economic Situation and Prospects 2023 report points out that global growth is projected to decelerate from an estimated 3 per cent in 2022 to only 1.9 per cent in 2023, one of the lowest growth rates in recent decades.
 The near-term economic outlook remains highly uncertain, with myriad economic, financial, geopolitical, and environmental risks persisting.
 However, if some macroeconomic headwinds begin to subside next year, global growth is forecast to pick up to 2.7 percent in 2024 moderately.

 Core ideas in the World Economic Situation and Prospects 2023: